 Pattern imprinted concrete is one of four options you have when thinking about a new driveway:

-Tarmac – A popular option, not the cheapest but not the most expensive either.
+Tarmac – An attractive option, not the cheapest but not the most expensive either.
 Colour options are limited to either red or black and both fade with time.

-Blocks – Block paving is a very popular way to finish off a driveway and there are a tonne of options, including thousands of pattern combinations and hundreds of edging options.
+Blocks – Block paving is a very popular way to finish off a driveway, and there is a tonne of options, including thousands of pattern combinations and hundreds of edging options.
 See our separate price for block paving here.

 Concrete – This page is all about pattern imprinted concrete driveways, so keep reading to see how much it costs and what options you have.

 What to Expect With a Pattern Imprinted Driveway